lastingParadox/ff-site/archive-to-markdown/md/ff2/22-dam-hooligans.md

 **Bagelwrecker** _(07-Oct-18 02:45 PM)_

-t!8ball Did Seth manage to call up a friend to send in a stronger, more resilient replacement chassis for the Panty Slingshot and get it mostly intact after a couple of semesters?
+t!8ball Did Seth manage to call up a friend to send in a stronger, more resilient replacement chassis for the Panty Slingshot and get it mostly intact after a couple of equinoxes?

 **Tatsumaki** _(07-Oct-18 02:45 PM)_